Yhiroki83/Feedback-Prize---English-Language-Learning/README.md

 I used several pretrained models that are publicly available in the kaggle dataset.
 Please download it to the ./models and unzip it.

 # Train
 You can train various models such as DeBERTa, RoBERTa, Funnel, etc. through the notebook located at "./exp."
+In our team's final submission, we also utilized [publicly available models](https://www.kaggle.com/code/kojimar/fb3-deberta-family-inference-9-28-updated).

 ![スクリーンショット (303)](https://user-images.githubusercontent.com/82075657/213848684-6b359fb0-f3eb-48bf-8587-20d22f5fcec0.png)